-After grant signature, you will normally receive a prefinancing to start working on the project.
+After grant agreement signature, beneficiaries will normally receive a prefinancing payment to start working on the project.
 The amount will be established based on the grant type or estimated project duration at the time of grant signature and will vary between 25% and 50%.
 The prefinancing will be paid 30 days from entry into force/financial guarantee (if required) - whichever is the latest.

-There will be one or more interim payments (with detailed cost reporting).
+There may be one or more interim payments (with detailed cost reporting).

-In addition, you will be expected to submit one or more progress reports not linked to payments.
+In addition, applicants may be expected to submit one or more progress reports not linked to payments.

-Payment of the balance: At the end of the project, we will calculate your final grant amount.
-If the total of earlier payments is higher than the final grant amount, we will ask you (your coordinator) to pay back the difference (recovery).
+Payment of the balance: At the end of the project, the final grant amount will be calculated.
+If the total of earlier payments is higher than the final grant amount, the coordinator will be asked to pay back the difference (recovery).